Show More

 Nesting:

 Brood parasite, lays eggs in other birds’ nests.
 A female cowbird may lay as many as 40 eggs during the nesting season.
 Eggs are white with brown spots and are usually larger than host eggs.
-Cowbird parasitism reduces the breeding success of many bird species because the female cowbirds remove host eggs or nestling cowbirds outcompete host nestlings.
+Female cowbirds remove host eggs and nestling cowbirds outcompete host nestlings.
 Cowbirds have been recorded as successfully parasitizing 200 bird species, including 49 bird species in Indiana.

 Voice: